fish-shell/fish-shell/doc_src/cmds/bind.rst

     move one character to the right; or if at the end of the commandline, accept the current autosuggestion.
     If the completion pager is active, select the next completion instead.

+``forward-char-passive``
+    move one character to the right, but do not trigger any non-movement-related operations.
+If the cursor is at the end of the commandline, does not accept the current autosuggestion (if any).
+If the completion pager is active, does nothing.

 ``forward-single-char``
     move one character to the right; or if at the end of the commandline, accept a single char from the current autosuggestion.